Xiaohan-Tian/celshading/README.md

 ![Welded Outline](res/guide-04-welded-outline.png?raw=true "Welded Outline")

-Note: The picture above shows the difference between regular outline and welded outline.
-Notice that the welded outline image shows on the right side resolved the disconnected outline issue the regular outline image on the left shows.
+Note: The picture above shows the difference between a regular outline and a welded outline.
+Notice that the welded outline image on the right side resolved the disconnected outline issue, while the regular outline image on the left does not.

 #### Create Sphere Normal Reference

-This feature can create a sphere with similar size of the selected object at the same place, and perform the Normal Transfer from the newly created sphere to the selected object.

-This can resolve uneven shadow issue normally can be observed on the character's face.
+This feature can create a sphere with a similar size as the selected object at the same place, and perform the Normal Transfer from the newly created sphere to the selected object.
+This can resolve uneven shadow issues typically observed on a character's face.

 Usage: